 My experience confirms that addiction rehab can be a valuable stop on the recovery journey, but it is only part of it.
 Just like asthma or diabetes, addiction is a chronic disease.
 There is no cure for addiction.
 Recovery is ongoing and will have to be pursued for a lifetime.

 There are things that will help your effort to get into and stay in recovery, and there are things that can hinder it as well.
 It may be shaky at first.
 Rehab, or addiction treatment, is like a comfy bubble.
 No real-life responsibilities, work, old friends, bars, drug dealers, significant others, and so on and so forth.
-Upon leaving, I needed to consider certain aspects of my life after rehab, and whether or not they were conducive to my recovery or not.
+Upon leaving treatment, I needed to consider certain aspects of my life after rehab, and whether or not they were conducive to my recovery.

 Here are some things that were helpful for me to consider:

 Many of my friends did what I did, used what I used, and went where I went.
 I believed our friendships were based on mutual care and respect.
-I found out much to my dismay that once the going got rough and I decided to get sober they were nowhere to be found.
+I found out, much to my dismay, that once the going got rough and I decided to get sober, they were nowhere to be found.
 This is not always the case.
 Sometimes it is because of a caring friend we agree to seek help.
-However, having to make new friends, in life after rehab, is more often the rule than the exception unfortunately.
+However, having to make new friends after rehab is more often the rule than the exception.

 A strong support system is invaluable.
-12-step groups such as AA allowed me to meet people with long-term experience staying sober and living a happy life in recovery.
-I found friends, confidantes, friendly acquaintances, and most importantly someone who would help me and guide me through the 12-steps.
-Someone who had experienced addiction as I had, but they were happy, sober, and free.
-There are numerous resources to connect with, nationwide!
+Twelve-step groups such as AA allowed me to meet people with long-term experience staying sober and living a happy life in recovery.
+I found friends, confidantes, friendly acquaintances, and most importantly a sponsor who guided me through the 12 steps.
+My sponsor had experienced addiction as I had, but they were happy, sober, and free.
+If you’re looking for a 12-step group, there are numerous resources to connect with nationwide!

 Help & Service